Venezuela vote triumph a "present" for sick Chavez

 "Should there be a presidential vote soon, there is no doubt Capriles is favourite to represent the opposition, but he has a tough challenge," local pollster Luis Vicente Leon said.

-Capriles avoided talk of a new election, but did forecast change after Sunday's victory.
-"The moment will come, we are close. ...
-The change is near, you can feel it in the air."

-Chavez has not been seen or heard from since before leaving for Cuba to undergo a six-hour operation last Tuesday, his fourth for a cancer that was initially diagnosed in his pelvic region in mid-2011.
+Chavez has not been seen or heard from since a few days before last Tuesday's six-hour operation - his fourth for a cancer initially diagnosed in the pelvic region in mid-2011.

-Yet they have given few medical details, so speculation is rife that the surgery may have left him in a grave condition and that the cancer could have spread.
+Yet they have given no medical details, so speculation is rife the surgery may have left him in a grave state and the cancer may have spread.

-Former Cuban leader Fidel Castro, who has been battling health problems himself in recent years, has been at his friend and protégé's bedside, presumably at Havana's Cimeq hospital.
+Former Cuban leader Fidel Castro, himself battling health problems for the last six years, has been at his friend and protégé's bedside, presumably at Havana's Cimeq hospital.

-"There was a clear surge in sympathy votes," said Siobhan Morden, New York-based Jefferies & Co.'s managing director, adding that Capriles' win by just four percentage points was not an "ideal" platform for a potential challenge against Maduro.
+"There was a clear surge in sympathy votes," New York-based Jefferies' managing director Siobhan Morden said, adding that Capriles' win by just four percentage points was not an "ideal" platform for a potential challenge against Maduro.

-Half of the ruling Socialist Party's winning candidates on Sunday were former military men, in what the opposition calls a dangerous militarization of Venezuela's civil structures.
+Half of ex-soldier Chavez's winning candidates on Sunday were former armed forces men, in what the opposition calls a dangerous militarization of Venezuela's civil structures.

-Chavez's passionate supporters struggle to contemplate a possible end to his rule, but many say they would simply follow his instructions and vote for Maduro - should it come to that.

-"Whether he is here or not, the (revolutionary) process is not going to be stopped," said Caracas resident Alfredo Lopez, discussing politics in the capital's historic Bolivar Square.

 To follow us on Twitter: @ReutersVzla